MicrosoftDocs/mesh-docs/mesh/Resources/mesh-release-notes.md

 * Network connection issues, when in an event, would sometimes show a generic error message instead of telling the user they lost their network connection.
 (20760)

 * Fixed a regression in app startup performance introduced in 24.12.
 (202250)

+* Resolved an issue where cross-room reaction visualizations might not appear for organizers.
+(211430)

 ## Version 5.2412.XX